-Caroline Wozniacki has fallen from World #1 to World #6 in a span of three months.
+Caroline Wozniacki has fallen from World No. 1 to World No. 6 in a span of three months.
 She has not reached a final in 2012.
 Heading into what is historically the weakest portion of her season, the Wozniacki camp would have a general reason to be concerned.
-Or maybe not.

-Wozniacki’s father and coach, Piotr had this to say about his daughter’s 61 62 drubbing at the hands of Angelique Kerber in the 2nd round of Stuttgart.
+As reported by Søren Klæstrup at BT, Wozniacki’s father and coach, Piotr had this to say about his daughter’s 6-1, 6-2 drubbing at the hands of Angelique Kerber in the 2nd round of Stuttgart.

 “It is a special base in Stuttgart, and it’s not something she is so accustomed to.
-The German girls have a big advantage at the very base, because they play Fed Cup and trainer on it.
-Therefore, they are favorites, when on the ground, for it is very, very difficult to play,” says Piotr Wozniacki.
+The German girls have a big advantage at the very base, because they play Fed Cup and train on it.
+Therefore, they are favorites, when on the ground, for it is very, very difficult to play.”
+(Original in Danish)

 Piotr’s logic might actually make sense if…nope.
 Maria Sharapova beat Victoria Azarenka in the Stuttgart final.
 Neither of them are German nor played in the Fed Cup tie between Germany and Australia the weekend before the tournament.
 Azarenka defeated two German players, Andrea Petkovic and Mona Barthel en route to the final.
 Semifinalists Agnieszka Radwanska and Petra Kvitova and Polish and Czech respectively, and still performed well in the tournament.